sinjie2008/Foundational-Electronics-Core-Systems/docs/api.md

 - Versioning: path-based (`/api/v1/...`) when introduced; current endpoints are unversioned but should be aliased to `/api/v1`.
 - Routing note: current implementation uses `catalog.php?action=v1.someAction`; RESTful paths above describe the intended aliases and shapes.
 - Errors: structured as `{ "error": { "code": "string", "message": "string", "correlationId": "uuid" } }`.
-- Success envelope: `{ "data": <payload>, "correlationId": "uuid" }` for consistency with front-end DataTables consumption.
+- Success envelope: `{ "success": true, "data": <payload>, "correlationId": "uuid" }` for consistency with front-end DataTables consumption.
 - Auth: none yet (assumes trusted environment); add token/header later if required.
 - Correlation ID: inbound `X-Correlation-ID` is honored; if absent, the server generates one and returns it in the envelope.
 Logs always include the correlation ID.
 - Logging: each request logs at start/end with route/status; errors log `errorCode`, `message`, sanitized `context`, and correlation ID.
 No PII/secrets in logs. `logging.enabled=false` disables log writes but responses still include correlation IDs.